Article · Mar 20, 2026

 What does PostgREST do with the `onConflict` parameter?

 PostgREST translates `.upsert({ onConflict: 'user_id,role' })` into a Postgres `INSERT ...
 ON CONFLICT (user_id, role) DO UPDATE` statement.
 The string you pass is the literal column list that Postgres uses to look up a matching `UNIQUE` constraint or `UNIQUE INDEX`.
-If no matching unique constraint exists, Postgres rejects the query with a 400 status and the message "there is no unique or exclusion constraint matching the ON CONFLICT specification."
+If no matching unique constraint exists, Postgres rejects the query with a 400 and the message "there is no unique or exclusion constraint matching the ON CONFLICT specification."

 Can I detect this bug at build time with TypeScript?